Danuglipron

-Danuglipron is a small-molecule GLP-1 agonist, formerly under development by Pfizer that, in an oral formulation, was under investigation as a therapy for diabetes mellitus.
+Danuglipron is a small-molecule GLP-1 receptor agonist, formerly under development by Pfizer that, in an oral formulation, was under investigation as a therapy for diabetes mellitus.
 Initial results from a randomized controlled trial indicated that it reduced weight and improved diabetic control.
 The most commonly reported adverse events were nausea, diarrhea, and vomiting.
-However, in April 2025, Pfizer announced it would abandon further development of Danuglipron due to unpredictable liver toxicity.
+However, in April 2025, Pfizer announced it would abandon further development of danuglipron due to unpredictable liver toxicity.